 How Dry Herb Vaporizers Work

-Packing the chamber properly and choosing temperatures
+Packing the vape chamber properly

-At lower temperatures you'll taste more of the flavor of the bud, while at a higher temperature you might see more of a visible cloud when you exhale.
-Keep in mind that clouds don't really matter that much: flavor is a much better indicator of whether you're getting a good amount of vapor from your hit.
+At lower temperatures, you'll taste more of the flavor of the bud, while at higher heat you might see more of a visible cloud when you exhale.
+Keep in mind that clouds don't really matter: flavor is a much better sign of whether you're getting a good amount of vapor from a hit.

-Most vaporizer users started because it's a way to consume cannabis that's easier on the lungs than combustion methods like smoking a pipe or joint.
-But they're also more efficient with your herb, letting you get more effects from the same amount of bud.
+Dry herb vaporizers are a way to consume cannabis that's easier on the lungs than combustion methods like smoking a pipe or joint.
+But vape sessions are also more efficient with your herb, giving you more effects from the same amount of bud.

 Between the stronger effect, and the ability to re-use AVB, over the long-term a dry herb vaporizer will pay for itself.
-Dry herb vapes are also more discreet, produce less of a smell, and allow you to more clearly experience the flavor of the strain you're vaping.
+Dry herb vapes are also more discreet, produce less of a smell than smoking, and allow users to more clearly experience the flavor of the strain they're vaping.

 The best portable vaporizers